GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  Copy the csync2 configuration file, certifications and keys to the all the other nodes, here only `138.197.65.243`. **Make sure you have permission to move all the files especially csync2.cfg**
+  Copy the Csync2 configuration file, certifications and keys to the all the other nodes, here only `138.197.65.243`. **Make sure you have permission to move all the files, especially `csync2.cfg`**

   ```bash